twolfson/nightlife/cities/illinois_chicago.md

     - At 1:15AM, upstairs started to loosen up but still had a large crowd
     - At 1:45AM, location closed

+## El Rey Ballroom
+- 1 floor
+    - Ground floor
+        - Medium room with small bar
+        - Large room with medium stage, all dancefloor
+- Went for Burner Decompression 2015
+    - Had people, plenty of room to dance

 ## Elston St
 - 2 floors
     - Ground floor